crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

+Talk Calendar uses the [Flite](http://www.festvox.org/flite/) free open-source [text-to-speech](https://simple.wikipedia.org/wiki/Text_to_speech) synthesizer.

+I have moved away from using [libFlite](https://packages.debian.org/bookworm/libflite1) and the Flite [API](http://cmuflite.org/doc/flite_7.html#C-example) to using a pre-compiled version of the Flite library which should be located in the working directory of the Talk Calendar executable (this is provided in the binary download).
+Unfortunately, as I discovered, a number of distros do not have the Flite shared library in their repositories.
+Use [packages.org](https://pkgs.org/) to check if your distro supports libFlite and if so you can use the libflite version of Talk Calendar which can be found [here](https://github.com/crispinprojects/talkcalendar-libflite).
+Using a pre-compiled version of Flite should make Talk Calendar universal across different distributions.

+You can compile the Flite library for yourself using the source code on the [Flite github page](https://github.com/festvox/flite).

-Talk Calendar uses the [Flite](http://www.festvox.org/flite/) free open-source [text-to-speech](https://simple.wikipedia.org/wiki/Text_to_speech) synthesizer available in Linux distribution respositories such as Debian and Ubuntu.
-This is a small run-time speech synthesis engine which uses [diphone](https://en.wikipedia.org/wiki/Diphone) concatenation for speech output.
-Details of the Flite API can be found [here](http://cmuflite.org/doc/flite_7.html#C-example) and provides an elegant programming solution to integrating speech synthesis into an application.
-The Flite (Festival Lite) speech synthesizer has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
+Flite  is a small run-time speech synthesis engine which uses [diphone](https://en.wikipedia.org/wiki/Diphone) concatenation for speech output.
+It has a BSD-like [license](https://github.com/festvox/flite/blob/master/COPYING).
 BSD-style licenses are considered compatible with the GPL licenses and are permissive, meaning they place minimal restrictions on how the software can be used, modified and distributed.
 Flite is an official Debian package and labelled [DFGS free](https://blends.debian.org/accessibility/tasks/speechsynthesis).
-Unfortunately, Flite is not available in all Linux distribution repositories and you can use [packages.org](https://pkgs.org/) to check availability.

 The [eSpeak](https://espeak.sourceforge.net/) speech dispatcher approach which sent text-to-speech output to the espeak speech synthesizer is not longer used.
-This approach required that eSpeak is installed separately on the user system. eSpeak uses the formant speech synthesis method and produces good quality speech with clear articulation (although the standard voices are robotic).
-The Wikipedia section on speech synthesis states that a diphone synthesizer may [lack clarity](https://en.wikipedia.org/wiki/Speech_synthesis) compared to "synthetic" voice output.  eSpeak is said to have a GPL v3 [license](https://espeak.sourceforge.net/license.html).
-However, I am confused about the eSpeak license situation as it appears that some of its components have other licenses.
+This approach required that eSpeak is installed separately on the user system. eSpeak uses the formant speech synthesis method and produces good quality speech with clear articulation (although the standard voices are robotic). eSpeak is said to have a GPL v3 [license](https://espeak.sourceforge.net/license.html).
+I am confused about the eSpeak license situation as it appears that some of its components have other licenses.
 For example, the IEEE80.c file [license](https://github.com/espeak-ng/espeak-ng/blob/c1d9341f86eee4b7a0da50712b627d8a76e92fea/src/libespeak-ng/ieee80.c) says "Copyright (C) 1989-1991 Apple Computer, Inc." which is very strange given that espeak has a GPL v3 license.
 This is discussed further in the forum post [here](https://opensource.stackexchange.com/questions/11545/possibilities-to-use-a-gpl-v3-licensed-library-in-a-closed-source-game).
 However, eSpeak is an [Official Debian package License: DFSG free](https://blends.debian.org/accessibility/tasks/speechsynthesis).

-As a side note I have developing a word concatenation based speech synthesizer for Talk Calendar to play back pre-recorded English words for reading out dates, times and some common generic words used to summarise a personal calendar event.
-The advantage of using a built-in speech synthesizer is that it removes any dependencies on external speech engine libraries.
-The disadvantage of the word concatenation approach is the limited number of words which can be used for an event title.
-This project has a separate github page called [Talk Calendar Solo](https://github.com/crispinprojects/talkcalendar-solo).

-I have also investigated developing a diphone speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/diphone-talker).
-Currently speech output quality is poor compared to libFlite.
-I have also been working on a formant speech synthesizer the technique used by eSpeak.
-More details of this formant speech synthesizer approach can be found [here](https://github.com/crispinprojects/formant-synthesizer).
-Unfortunately, this is proving to be less promising.

 ### Audio Thread